 Helpful Tips to Ensure that your Celiac Child has a Full and Safe Learning Experience at School

-Navigating celiac disease is hard enough as an adult, but, for school aged children, it can be a scary experieince to go to school and have to worry about contamination each and every day.
-It can cause additional stress for both child and parents, so having a plan in place will help make this time of you and your child’s life a little easier.
+Navigating celiac disease is hard enough as an adult, but, for school aged children, it is a scary experieince to go to school and have to worry about contamination every day.
+It causes additional stress for both child and parents, so have a plan in place to help make things a little easier.

-Here are 6 Helpful Tips to Ensure your Child’s Safety at School:
+Here are 6 Back to School Tips to Ensure your Child’s Safety at School:

 - Establish a good line of communication with the Principal and Teacher right from the start of the school year.
 Celiac disease is considered a disability in the U.S under several laws and regulations, including the Americans with Disabilities Act (ADA), therefore, by law, schools are required to accommodate your childs needs in order to have a successful school experience.